-We got planning permission for the plan to put a hydroelectric turbine on Caversham Weir on 17th May 2017.
+We got planning permission to install a hydroelectric scheme on Caversham Weir on 17th May 2017.
 Details of the planning application are online here: http://planning.reading.gov.uk/fastweb_PL/detail.asp?AltRef=151715

-We got a grant of £20 000 from the Department for Energy and Climate Change to carry out the work needed to get planning permission.
-But we still haven’t raised the money for the build.
+In 2015, The Reading Sustainability Centre got a grant of £20 000 from the Department for Energy and Climate Change Urban Communities Energy Fund to carry out preparatory, surveys and public engagement work needed to the project off the ground.
+But we are yet to raise the funds for the build.

-We’re planning to fund the hydro turbine primarily by selling shares to the local community.
-We’ll also look for grants and loans from private companies, charities and technology suppliers.
+We’re planning to fundraise to build the hydro scheme partly by selling shares to the local community.
+We’re also looking for grants and loans from private companies, charities and technology suppliers.

 The new fish pass we’ll be building on View Island will be funded separately.
-We’ll be looking for grants from government, the EU grants, companies and charities.
+We’ll be looking for grants from various places including government, companies and charities.
 Quite a bit of the work can be done by volunteers, which will save money too.

 How can people invest in the project?

 We will publicise widely when shares or bonds go on sale, and aim to keep the minimum investment low to make it easy to take part.